raspberrypilearning/whoopi-cushion/worksheet.md

         sleep(2)	```
 1. Save the file by clicking on **File** and **Save**.
 1. Test that your code works by clicking on **Run** and **Run Module**.
 Use your hand to push the top plate of your WhoopPi cushion down to make a connection between the tin foil and you should hear a fun sound.
 If it does not work first time, do not worry.
 Check your code through.
 Have you typed out your code exactly as you see it here?
 ## Setting it up1.
 Carefully place your whoopee cushion where your victim will sit on it (obviously!), but not under a really heavy cushion where it will squash it straight away.
 1. The tricky bit is setting up the Pi so that it can’t be seen—remember, you’ll need a plug socket unless you are using a battery for your Pi.
 1. Hide it, run the program and wait. 	*Hint: Whistle tunelessly and look around at the ceiling.
-This will make you look innocent and attract potential victims.*## What next?- Use other noises/tunes/samples.
-They need to be in ‘wav’ format.- Record your own voice.
-How about recording your own voice shouting, “Help!
+This will make you look innocent and attract potential victims.*## What next?- Record your own voice shouting, “Help!
 You’re sitting on me!”- Record your parents when they are telling you off and put the WhooPi cushion under their pillow in bed with the new sample.
 Note: This may lead to loss of pocket money or worse.
 Especially if you record it and put it in YouTube.
+- Learn to make a [parent detecor](https://www.raspberrypi.org/learning/parent-detector/) for your room.